 The Festival will also showcase a talk about the harp and a course in original card games from the baroque.
 And true to form, the Festival will be capped by an atmospheric sermon in the Church of the Trinity on Sunday, August 22nd.

 In summary, the CBF will again this year provide hours of lavish baroque music in beautiful settings.
-Breathtaking series of flute, psalterion and violin concertos, magnificent operas and intricate chamber music, performed by dedicated and highly specialized domestic and international artists.
+Breathtaking series of clarinet, flute, gamba and recorder concertos and intricate chamber music, performed by dedicated and highly specialized domestic and international artists.